circles-learning-labs/ecto_adapters_dynamodb/README.md

 ### Configuration
 Configuring a repository to use the DynamoDB ecto adapter is pretty similar to most other Ecto adapters.
-Set the adapter option in the Repo configuration to 'Ecto.Adapters.DynamoDB', and remove the database/user/password/etc options - you'll need to configure the equivalent options in ExAws instead (AWS access key, host and secret).
+Set the adapter option in the Repo configuration to 'Ecto.Adapters.DynamoDB', and remove the database/user/password/etc options - you'll need to configure the equivalent options instead (AWS access key, host and secret).
+Examples follow.

 Include the repo module that's configured for the adapter among the project's Ecto repos.
 File, "config/config.exs"
 ```